Glossary of terms used about the end of life

 Below we explain some words used in this information.

-Advance statement or preferred priorities of care (PPC): A written document that states what your wishes are for your future care and treatment.
-This can include where you would like to die and where you would like to be cared for.
+Advance statement or Preferred Priorities of Care (PPC): A written document that states what your wishes are for your care and treatment.
+This can include your preferred place of death and your preferred place of care.

-Palliative care: Palliative care is for people living with a terminal illness where a cure is no longer possible.
+Palliative care: Palliative care is for people living with a terminal illness.
 It is care designed to improve the quality of the person’s life and the lives of those who are close to them.
+You can receive palliative care at any stage in your illness.
+You can have palliative care alongside other therapies, treatments and medicines aimed at controlling your illness.